 (1) All casual employees shall receive a letter of appointment immediately following recruitment clearly stating their employment status, their classification and wage level, their worksite(s) (units, departments, or clinical service areas) and if the employee is seeking regular employment it shall be noted.
-This letter shall also include a mutually acceptable statement of the casual employee's days and shifts of availability for work of a casual nature, notation of any specialist qualifications held by the employee, and the mutually agreed wards, units and programs in which the casual employee will work.
+This letter shall also include a mutually acceptable statement of the casual employee's days and shifts of availability for work of a casual nature, notation of any specialist qualifications held by the employee, and the mutually agreed units, departments and programs in which the casual employee will work.

-In 2017, the Employer may require a casual employee to work a minimum of 300 hours over a twelve (12) month period.
-In 2018 and thereafter, the Employer may require a casual employee to work a minimum of 400 hours.
+The Employer may require a casual employee to work a minimum of 400 hours over a twelve (12) month period.
+Effective January 1, 2020, the Employer may also require a casual employee to work fifty percent (50%) of the 400 hours in March, June 15 - September 15, or December.
+Distribution of the 200 hour requirement will be by mutual agreement by the Employer and the employee.
 These minimums shall be outlined in the letter of appointment, and (C)(5)(a) shall apply.